KM-Zubair/tailored-gpt-finetune/using-JSON-file/README.md

 # Fine-Tuning with OpenAI Models

 This project demonstrates how to fine-tune OpenAI models using a structured, step-by-step approach.
-It covers preparing a dataset, fine-tuning a model, and using the fine-tuned model for specific tasks.
+It includes a web-based user interface (UI) built with Flask for an intuitive and interactive workflow.

 ---